The snow began falling about 8 a.m., according to the National Weather Service.

-The city could see another 3 inches of snow, according to the National Weather Service.
+The city could get up to 4 inches of snow Tuesday, according to the National Weather Service.

 Thank you for signing up!

 Would you like to sign up for additional newsletters?

 Thank you for signing up for additional newsletters.